sauravDutt/delineationApp/README.md

-# This is A react Native application with all the bad practices \n Just a practice application
+# This is A react Native application with all the bad practices.
+Just a practice application